How Much Does College Cost? Important Factors to Guide Your Decision

 What is the total cost of college?

 Many colleges and universities offer two different ways to understand the total cost of college: cost of tuition and cost of attendance.
-While tuition and fees look at the academic charges you’ll need to pay, cost of attendance looks at the entire picture.
+While tuition and fees look at the academic charges you’ll need to pay to take classes, cost of attendance looks at the entire picture.

-Your specific cost of attendance will depend on where you go to school, the type of housing you choose (if you’re relocating), whether or not you participate in a campus meal plan, and other factors.
+Your specific cost of attendance will depend on where you go to school, the type of housing you choose (on-campus vs. off-campus), whether or not you participate in a campus meal plan, and more.

 • Tuition